 and has completed residencies with Kingston University, Cove Park, First Story, The Nuffield Council on Bioethics, and Royal Holloway University of London in partnership with Counterpoints Arts.
 He was Associate Poet at the Institute of Contemporary Arts from Autumn 2015 to Spring 2016.

-As an events producer Kayo has curated events for ICA, Stirling University, The Southbank Centre, Hackney Council, The Freeword Centre, Bernie Grant Arts Centre, Africa Centre, and Comic Relief.
+As an events producer Kayo has hosted/curated events for ICA, Stirling University, The Southbank Centre, Hackney Council, The Freeword Centre, Bernie Grant Arts Centre, Africa Centre, and Comic Relief.
 As an undergraduate he was co-founder of Word Life, a succesful literary and music event series based in South Yorkshire.
-In 2013 he co-founded The Blend a monthly arts night featuring the best in comedy, poetry, and music.

 ‘His language is wonderfully searching, his imagery a series of small doors opening onto a whole house echoing with harmonic play and set with delicate rhythmic trip wires.’ – Jane Draycott (Judge’s Commentary – Geoffrey Dearmer Prize 2012)